solana-foundation/solana-improvement-documents/proposals/0047-syscall-to-get-last-restart-slot.md

 ## Detailed Design

-Currently in Solana Labs validator client `hard fork` slots are a good indicator when cluster was restarted.
-This may change in the future following criteas should be met to choose restart slot.
+Currently, in Solana Labs validator client `hard fork` slots are good indicators when the cluster was restarted.
+This may change in the future following criteria that should be met to choose a restart slot.

-* Should be indicative of when cluster was restarted
+* Should be indicative of when the cluster was restarted
 * Should be monotonically increasing
-* Sould be less than equal to current slot
+* Should be less than equal to the current slot

-The next part will consider hardfork slot is equal to restart slot.
+The next part will consider hard fork slot is equal to the restart slot.

 ### Creation of a new syscall

-The implementation of this syscall is pretty straitforward.
-In Solana Labs validator client all the hardforks for a cluster are stored in the bank structure.
+The implementation of this syscall is pretty straightforward.
+In Solana Labs validator client all the hard forks for a cluster are stored in the bank structure.
 The last hard fork slot can be retrieved and then stored in invoke context, so that the executing program can access it.

 For other validator clients, we have to get the last hard fork slot information and make it accessible to the runtime of the program.
-If there is no hard fork done yet on the cluster we consider that the first hard for is at Slot `0`.
+If there is no hard fork done yet on the cluster we consider that the first hard fork is at Slot `0`.

 ### Overview of changes for solana client